- Numerous outbuildings and barns

-Rare opportunity to acquire a 291 acre, ring-fenced arable farm with substantial period house, remarkable gardens and significant development opportunities
+Arable farm of 291 acres, ring-fenced, with substantial period house, remarkable gardens and significant development opportunities

 Principal house: entrance, drawing room, kitchen breakfast room, pantry, utility room, snug, dining room, family room with back staircase, downstairs shower room, rear hall and staircase.
 6 bedrooms, family bathroom, shower room, office, stores, gardener’s wc.

-Over an acre of formal gardens including a walled garden, 19th century ha-ha, illuminated fish pond, summerhouse, tree arbour, 2 greenhouses, a further acre of wildflower meadow and brick built garden shed
+Over an acre of formal gardens including a walled garden, 19th century ha-ha, illuminated fish pond, summerhouse, 2 greenhouses, a further acre of wildflower meadow and brick built garden shed

 Renovated barn with fitted kitchen, with external entertainment area including 18th century wheelhouse and Bygones shed seating up to 100 people.